wafna/kse/README.md

 ```

 The example, above, demonstrates the convenience of using an Entity.
-Note that the select function requires an alias for the table and an optional tail for the generated SQL.
+Later we'll learn how to apply that select by id logic to any table (entity) using aspects.

 ## Listeners